DCC-EX/WebThrottle-EX/README.md

 # DCC++ EX Web Throttle

-This is a prototype for a new DCC++ EX Throttle/Controller that can connect to the DCC++ EX Commmand Station directly through the USB port of a computer.
+This is a new DCC++ EX Throttle/Controller that can connect to the DCC++ EX Commmand Station directly through the USB port of a computer.